kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 Secondly, we assume consumer preferences are transitive.
 Transitivity means that if a consumer prefers bundle $$a$$ over bundle $$b$$, and he also prefers bundle $$b$$ over bundle $$c$$, then it must be the case that the consumer prefers bundle $$a$$ over bundle $$c$$.
 Transitivity is a very important property as it allows us to talk of the most preferred bundle!

-When these two assumptions hold, we can often conveniently represent the preferences of a given consumer by what we call a utility function[^1].
+Only when these two assumptions hold, we can (often) conveniently represent the preferences of a given consumer by what we call a utility function[^1].

 Formally, a utility function is a function that assigns a number to each bundle in such a way that these numbers respect the underlying preference ranking of the consumer (i.e., the utility function assigns higher numbers to more preferred combinations of goods).